 Note: This report is a part of the FlyCast Lite reporting program and is updated seasonally or in the event of substantial changes that alter fly fishing tactics.
 FlyCast Lite reports are intended to give anglers a high level overview on seasonal conditions and general fishing tactics.

 The Yampa River, below Stagecoach, is closed.
 Low flows coupled with high water temps are putting trout survival at risk.
 In times like this, there is less dissolved oxygen in the water for trout to consume.
 As such it has been deemed necessary to refrain from putting additional pressure on them to conserve the fishery.
-Unfortunately, the public stretch of the Yampa River through town is also closed, so if you're itching to fish in the Steamboat area, you'll have to check out other streams such as Elk River.
+Luckily, the public stretch of the Yampa River through town is now open, so if you're itching to fish in the Steamboat area, this stretch will be your best bet.

 The Yampa River is a beautiful and diverse river that originates in the Flat Topps Wilderness and flows 250 miles where it meets the Green River.
 Arguably the most popular stretch of the river is the tailwater section below Stagecoach Reservoir.
 Conveniently located only 20 minutes from the town of Steamboat Springs, this stretch receives heavy angling pressure during the spring, summer and fall.
 During the winter, the access road is closed, which deters many anglers, so if you’re willing to make the walk, you’ll find solitude.
 While you can never go wrong with midge and baetis patterns, the tailwater experiences a number of hatches throughout the year, including midges, BWOs, PMDs, caddis, golden stonefly, yellow sally’s and a variety of terrestrials.
 The Yampa Tailwater is famous for big rainbow trout but also contains a strong population of healthy brown trout.